One of the most valuable trees in the world – ‘Agarwood’ is at its best, when a bug has infected most parts of its trunk and roots

 After the oil has been distilled, it is filtered, cured, and aged for a while.
 The better the oil has been aged, the better it will smell.

-Sign Up with us and to get notifications on new launches, special offers and news updates on the fastest growing fragrance brand of India.
+Sign Up to get notifications on new launches, special offers and news updates on the fastest growing fragrance brand of India.